dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-register-an-attached-property.md

 ---
 # How to: Register an Attached Property

-This example shows how to register an attached property and provide public accessors so that you can use the property in both WPF types are also implemented as dependency properties.
+This example shows how to register an attached property and provide public accessors so that you can use the property in both XAML and code.
+Attached properties are a syntax concept defined by XAML.
+Most attached properties for WPF types are also implemented as dependency properties.
 You can use dependency properties on any <xref:System.Windows.DependencyObject> types.

 ## Example